code-and-effect/effective_orders/README.md

 Display shipping address details: true

-Enable input of Billing, Shipping and extra fields: false
+Enable input of Billing, Shipping, and extra data fields on the hosted paypage: false

-Display merchange name: true, if you have an SSL cert
+Display merchant name: true, if you have an SSL cert

-Cancel Button Text:  'Cancel'
+Cancel Button Text: Cancel

 Cancel Button URL: https://myapp.herokuapp.com/